No. 36 Make a home for wildlife

 It's probably best to go for something very similar to the animal's current home, so natural materials like moss, sticks and stones will be better than plastic and metal.
 You could also try cardboard if you wanted to make something really detailed.

-You could make a grand hotel for wildlife from stacked wood palettes, bricks, pipes, cardboard and natural materials.
+You could make a grand hotel for wildlife from stacked wood pallets, bricks, pipes, cardboard and natural materials.